opnfv/compass4nfv/docs/installationprocedure/bmdeploy.rst

           - compute

 NOTE:
-IF YOU SELECT MUTIPLE NODES AS CONTROLLER, THE 'ha' role MUST BE SELECT, TOO.
+THE 'ha' role MUST BE SELECT WITH CONTROLLERS, EVEN THERE IS ONLY ONE CONTROLLER NODE.

 E.g. Openstack and ceph deployment roles setting